 This is what Uber’s beta version looked like back in 2010.

-There are multiple ways you can go about MVP development stage of building your on-demand service app.
+There are multiple ways you can go about MVP development stage of creating your on-demand service app.
 One of the smart and cost-efficient ways to go about it by hiring a remote app development team.
 It will help you cut development costs as well as save you the trouble of hiring your own in-house team!

 On-Demand App Features